Joker eye color. The Dark Knight

 Equipment Gadgets stylized as clown props

-Later, the Joker had a partner - the girl Harley Quinn, dressed in a harlequin costume.
-He also (according to an unconfirmed version) had a pregnant wife, Jenny, who was killed, and the Joker sometimes worried because of her.
+Later, the Joker got a partner - a girl named Harley Quinn, dressed in a harlequin costume.
+Also (according to an unconfirmed version) he had a pregnant wife, Jenny, who was killed, and the Joker sometimes worried about her.

 Joker in films